govtmirror/open-source-policy/README.md

 ## Thanks

-The Census Bureau would like to thank our early [CitySDK](https://uscensusbureau.github.io/citysdk/) users and contributors, who provided significant feedback to improve who we do open source.
+The Census Bureau would like to thank our early [CitySDK](https://uscensusbureau.github.io/citysdk/) users and contributors, who provided significant feedback to improve how we do open source.
 We’d also like to thank [18F](https://github.com/18F/open-source-policy) and [CFPB](https://github.com/cfpb/source-code-policy), where much of this policy was inspired.

 ## Future Changes